skyleet/studentidbot/README.md

     python studentidbot.py

-Collected data is persisted in `persistence_data.pickle` across runs.
+Collected data is persisted in `persistence_data.pickle` across runs; the `dump_data.py` script can be used to quickly inspect the known usernames.